k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

 Please hover over the bottom right corner of the below box, when the `Copy` symbol appears, click it and `Paste` it into the right hand `terminal` (you need to activate the playground first).
 In Windows, you need to right click or configure what keybindings your browser is listening to.

 You now are running a slim flavour of `kubernetes` called k0s, in Module 3, we will run a different flavour, called k3s.
 This is to showcase, that a vendor and a consumer will likely use different infrastructure.
-To safe you the config, the following repo contains settings that work [WIP: 🤣 will work 😂 ]
+To safe you the config, the following repo contains settings that  WIP: 🤣 __will__ work 😂

 ```git
 git clone https://github.com/k8sstormcenter/honeycluster.git